A Hairdresser's Experience in High Life: Chapter Five: "Leaving Saratoga – Burning of the Baggage Car – Visit to New York"

 Potter starts her chapter by saying that she has returned to Albany, but she first wants to tell a story of when she left and the baggage cart caught flame.
-She attempts to retrieve her clothing and describes her amusement when gentlemen questioned her ability to have an expensive wardrobe.
+She attempts to retrieve her clothing and describes her amusement when gentlemen question her ability to have an expensive wardrobe.
 After this event, Potter depicts various mansions in New York.

-Chapter Six: "New Port - The Maid's Story"
+Chapter Six: "New Port – The Maid's Story"

 Potter states that she is now going to go back in time to when she worked at Saratoga to tell a story.
 In the chapter, Potter describes her own dress at a ball in comparison to other white ladies in high life.
-She states that her “own dress was the brightest crimson that could be found.”
+She states that her "own dress was the brightest crimson that could be found."
 Afterwards, she retells a story that a maid told her about how a woman in high life cheated on her husband.

 Chapter Seven: "Minnie"

 Potter reminisces on her experience working for a family in Kentucky and the story of one of their daughters Minnie.
-A gentlemen by the name of Noble fall in love with Minnie, but Potter says, “Minnie, young as she was, already loved another.”
+A gentlemen by the name of Noble fall in love with Minnie, but Potter says, "Minnie, young as she was, already loved another."
 Minnie marries Noble to the delight of her mother.
 However, Minnie proves to be unhappy since Noble attempts to control her.
 Potter then explains how Minnie leaves Noble.

-Chapter Eight: "Natchez - New Orleans"
+Chapter Eight: "Natchez – New Orleans"

-In “Natchez – New Orleans”, Potter explains how women use her work as a hairdresser to make themselves beautiful despite in reality being ugly.
-She also provides an account of race relations and how a woman of color proved to be the “most tyrannical, overbearing, cruel task-mistress that ever existed.”
+In "Natchez – New Orleans", Potter explains how women use her work as a hairdresser to make themselves beautiful despite in reality being ugly.
+She also provides an account of race relations and how a woman of color proved to be the "most tyrannical, overbearing, cruel task-mistress that ever existed."
 Additionally, Potter discloses the story of when she critiques a woman in high life.
 When a lady and man conversed in front of her in French to conceal their conversation, Potter chastises the woman.
 She closes her chapter by describing the unjust treatment of slaves.